-The introduction of Bill C-39, An Act to amend the Canada Grain Act, chapter 22 of the Statutes of Canada, 1998 and chapter 25 of the Statutes of Canada, 2004, in the House of Commons on 13 December 2007, by the Minister of Agriculture and Agri-Food and Minister for the Canadian Wheat Board (the minister), the Honourable Gerry Ritz, was the culmination of a long and extensive consultation for the purpose of modernizing the Canadian Grain Commission (CGC).
+Bill C-13, An Act to amend the Canada Grain Act, chapter 22 of the Statutes of Canada, 1998 and chapter 25 of the Statutes of Canada, 2004, which received first reading on 23 February 2009, is identical to Bill C-39, which was introduced in the House of Commons on 13 December 2007 by the Minister of Agriculture and Agri-Food and Minister for the Canadian Wheat Board (the minister), the Honourable Gerry Ritz.
+Bill C-39 died on the Order Paper when the 39th Parliament was dissolved on 7 September 2008.
+Like its predecessor, Bill C-13 is the culmination of a long and extensive consultation for the purpose of modernizing the Canadian Grain Commission (CGC).